Qwellstra/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that replaces all the characters A and C from inputs A script that removes letters from input
 A script that reverses its output
+A script that prints all the users and their home directories,sorted by users